We build a firm foundation in American legal principles

 Early access to bar review lectures

-On-demand, online access to Pieper’s bar review lectures now and continuing through the start of your bar review course in May 2017 (bar review video access is activated upon payment of only $500 toward the cost of your bar review course).
+On-demand, online access to Pieper’s bar review lectures now and through the start of your bar review course (bar review video access is activated upon payment of only $500 toward the cost of your bar review course).
 You’ll be able to review subjects months before other courses designed for American JDs begin.

 Weekly review sessions with the professors

-In addition to your ability to answer questions after class and by email, every week from mid May through July you’ll have access to hour-long review sessions designed specifically for LLM students at Pieper’s live New York Law School location.
+In addition to your ability to answer questions after class and by email, you’ll have access to hour-long review sessions designed specifically for LLM students at Pieper’s live New York Law School location.
 If you cannot attend in person, each session will be recorded and on-demand through Pieper’s iPass streaming video system.

 Live Bar Review lectures at New York Law School